andreilazanu/airfoil_v1/README.md

 $$L=C_L(p-ps)S$$

-In order to perform the correction for higher speeds, one must calculate the velocity.
+In order to perform the correction for higher speeds, one must calculate the velocity and air density.
 I shall use in the project the equations corresponding to compressible air.
 One can calculate [^0a]:
 - the calibrated air speed